Spleen Pancreas And Liver Question And Answers

 Stomach And Stomach Bed Peritoneal Relations

-• Stomach is covered by the peritoneum on both surfaces except along the curvature (where blood vessels run) and a small part on the posterior surface of stomach near the cardiac orifice called the bare area of the stomach
+• The stomach is covered by the peritoneum on both surfaces except along the curvature (where blood vessels run) and a small part on the posterior surface of the stomach near the cardiac orifice called the bare area of the stomach

 • Peritoneal layers covering the anterior and posterior surfaces meet at the lesser curvature and extend as lesser omentum